 Today, it’s a part of the business landscape.

-There are lots of reasons why companies, employees and clients love remote work: flexibility, an expanded workforce, and a larger client-base, to name a few.
+There are lots of reasons why companies, employees and clients love working from home: flexibility, an expanded workforce, and a larger client-base, to name a few.
+(And who is sad to give up their daily commute?)
 To address our industry specifically, offering remote accounting jobs is one way to attract top talent, even as the accounting pipeline threatens to dry up.

 But, as with every massive cultural shift, there are lots of potential pitfalls if you aren’t intentional about how you set things up.
 Messy work-life boundaries can lead to burnout; distance can lead to disconnection; a failure to invest in your people can create problems with retention.